Symplectic topology and ideal-valued measures: Introduction and main results

 \end{thm} Here $\check H^*$ stands for \v Cech cohomology with field coefficients.
 The suitable class consists of continuous maps into metric spaces of a given covering dimension and the result is that there is a ``big'' fiber, namely the restriction map from the cohomology of the ambient space $\T^n$ to that of the fiber has large rank.

-\begin{thm} [{{\bf Topological centerpoint theorem}, Karasev, \cite[Theorem 5.1]{karasev2014covering}}] Let $Y$ be a metric space of covering dimension $d$, let $p$ be a positive integer, let $n = p(d+1)$ and let $\Delta^n$ be the $n$-simplex.
-Then for any continuous map $f \fc \Delta^n \to Y$ there is $y_0 \in Y$ such that $f^{-1}(y_0)$ intersects all the $pd$-dimensional faces of $\Delta^n$. \end{thm} Here we have continuous maps from simplexes into metric spaces of a given covering dimension, while a fiber is ``big'' if it intersects all the high-dimensional faces of the simplex.
+\begin{thm} [{{\bf Topological centerpoint theorem}, Karasev, \cite[Theorem 5.1]{karasev2014covering}}] Let $Y$ be a metric space of covering dimension $d$, let $p$ be a positive integer, and put $n = p(d+1)$.
+Then for any continuous map $f \fc \Delta^n \to Y$, where $\Delta^n$ is the $n$-simplex, there is $y_0 \in Y$ such that $f^{-1}(y_0)$ intersects all the $pd$-dimensional faces of $\Delta^n$. \end{thm} Here we have continuous maps from simplexes into metric spaces of a given covering dimension, while a fiber is ``big'' if it intersects all the high-dimensional faces of the simplex.
 The affine version of this theorem can be found in \cite{edelsbrunner2012algorithms}, a classical result proved in a slightly different language by Rado, 1946 \cite{rado1946theorem}.

 Our final sample result belongs to the field of symplectic topology.
 Recall that a \tb{symplectic manifold} is a pair $(M,\omega)$ where $M$ is a manifold and $\omega$ is a closed $2$-form on $M$ which is also nondegenerate, meaning that $\omega^{\wedge \frac 1 2 \dim M}$ is a volume form.
 Given $f \in C^\infty(M)$ its \tb{Hamiltonian vector field} $X_f$ is uniquely determined by the equation $\iota_{X_f}\omega = -df$.
 The \tb{Poisson bracket} of $f,g \in C^\infty(M)$ is the function $\{f,g\} = - \omega(X_f,X_g) = df(X_g)$; $f,g$ \tb{Poisson commute} if $\{f,g\}=0$.
 If $f \in C^\infty(M\times[0,1])$ is a time-dependent function, then integrating the Hamiltonian vector field $X^t_f$ of $f_t\equiv f(\cdot,t)$ yields a \tb{Hamiltonian isotopy} $\phi_f^t$.
 The set of $\phi_f^1$ for all such $f$ is the \tb{Hamiltonian group} $\Ham(M,\omega)$ of $(M,\omega)$.
 A set $S \subset M$ is \tb{displaceable} if there is $\phi \in \Ham(M,\omega)$ such that $\phi(S) \cap \ol S = \varnothing$, and \tb{non-displaceable} otherwise.